A proof of Reidemeister-Singer's theorem by Cerf's methods: Proof of Theorem

-\proof For brevity, the proof is given in dimension 3 only .
-We are free to decrease arbitrarily the value of the minima and to increase the value of the maxima.
-Then, in dimension 3, the matter is to put the critical values of index 1 below those of index 2.
-If the function is not ordered, there is a pair of critical points $(p, q)$ with $p$ of index 1, $q$ of index 2 and $f(p)\geq f(q)$.
-Choose such a pair so that $f(p)$ and $f(q)$ are minimal among such {\it unordered pairs}.
-By this choice $W^u(p, X)$ has two separatrices crossing a level set below $f(q)$; if not, one separatrix of $p$ ends at a critical point $p'$ of index 1 with $f(p)>f(p')\geq f(q)$, contradicting the assumption on the pair $(p,q)$.
+\proof If the function is not ordered, there is a pair of critical points $(p, q)$ with $index(p)<index(q)$ and $f(p)\geq f(q)$.
+Choose such a pair so that $f(p)$ is minimal among all similar {\it unordered pairs}.
+By this choice every orbit of $W^u(p, X)$ crosses a level set below $f(q)$; if not, one of them ends at a critical point $p'$.
+By assumption on $X$ we have $index(p')\leq index(p)<index(q)$ and $f(p)>f(p')\geq f(q)$, contradicting the assumption on the pair $(p,q)$.
 Then, lemma \ref{reorder} applies and yields a new Morse function which has the same pseudo-gradient $X$ and at least one unordered pair less than $f$.
-Arguing this way recursively, the corollary is proven. \bull
+Arguing this way recursively, the corollary is proved. \bull